wp-plugins/secure-html5-video-player/readme.txt

 1. Upload the 'secure-html5-video-player' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Make sure your webserver is configured so that 'video/ogg' and 'video/webm' are recognized file types.
+3. If you are self serving videos from a cache directory, make sure your webserver is configured so that 'video/ogg' and 'video/webm' are recognized file types.
+4. In Settings -> Secure HTML5 Video Player, specify the directory (or the S3 service) where the videos are located.
+5. Upload your videos and images to the directory or service you specified.
-4. Use the [video] shortcode in your post or page using the following options.
+6. Use the [video] shortcode in your post or page using the following options.

 Video Shortcode Options